kubeflow/community/security/self-assessment.md

 ## Incident Response

-Upon receiving a vulnerability report, the Kubeflow maintainer triage the issue, determines impact, and works to release a patch for supported versions.
+Upon receiving a vulnerability report, the Kubeflow maintainers triage the issue, determine impact, and work to release a patch for supported versions.
 Users are notified via release notes, documentation, and community channels.
-Only limited number of maintainers have access to the reports to avoid excessive disclosure of vulnerabilities.
+Only a limited number of maintainers have access to the reports to avoid excessive disclosure of vulnerabilities.

 # Appendix